 Case Study - read about how intheBlk helped Oncorus with their historical financial data import process.

 - Consolidate vendors across functional currencies - many basic ERP systems will not allow users to post transactions in multiple currencies to a single vendor.
-Organizations work around this by adding the same vendor multiple times for each currency the vendor operates in.
-NetSuite allows users to post transactions in multiple currencies to the same vendor.
-You also can set a preferred currency.
-As part of the import process, consolidate vendors that have been entered multiple times, identify which currency(ies) the vendor can operate in, and set the vendor's preferred currency.
+Organizations work around this by adding the same vendor numerous times for each functional currency the vendor accepts.
+NetSuite allows users to assign multiple currencies and a preferred currency to a vendor record.
+As part of the import process, consolidate these multi-currency vendors and identify which currencies the vendor can operate in, and set the vendor's preferred currency.

-Remember, you can always re-import data later - NetSuite allows users to made updates via a CSV template.
+- Remember, you can always re-import data later - NetSuite allows users to made updates via a CSV template.
 If you find yourself running out of time or you forget to import a key field, you can always add this later.

 Converting data from a legacy system, like QBO, to NetSuite can be a daunting task. intheBlk has experience helping clients move off of QuickBooks Online, QuickBooks Desktop, Sage 50, and Microsoft AX.
 We can help your organization successfully migrate to NetSuite.
 Contact us today!